Skip to main content

 Key takeaways:

-• Amitriptyline is a tricyclic antidepressant that is used in cats to treat anxiety and other behavioral disorders, including house soiling and aggression.
+• Amitriptyline (Elavil) is a tricyclic antidepressant that can treat anxiety and other behavioral disorders in cats, including house soiling and aggression.

-• Amitriptyline is not FDA approved for use in cats, but it’s still used “off-label” or “extra-label.”
+• Amitriptyline is not FDA approved for use in cats, but it’s still used off-label.

 • The most common side effects of amitriptyline in cats include weight gain, sedation, and reduced grooming.